 Revenue Streams

-In the commercial exploitation stage, our product(s) will be sold to our customers as described in Table 3 (“Product Sales Assumptions for the Commercial Exploitation Phase”) of the financial forecast workbook, based on the market analysis reported in Section 2.11.

-For the Definition and Technology Phases an estimation (target) shall be provided in line with the maturity of the proposed activity.
+For the Definition and Technology Phases, an estimation (target) shall be provided in line with the maturity of the proposed activity.
 Provide estimated ROM prices including all features, even if they are developed outside of the proposed development activities.

+Refer to the relevant table in the financial forecast workbook that records your assumptions regarding the product revenue stream:

+Table 2.3 “Product Pricing” for the Ground Segment and Applications.

+Table 3 “Product Sales Assumptions for the Commercial Exploitation Phase” for the Space Segment and Systems.

+In the commercial exploitation stage, our product(s) will be sold to our customers as quantified in the relevant table of the attached financial forecast workbook.

+Optionally, you may also provide a copy of the table in this section, replacing the table placeholder below.

+A copy of this table is provided below.

 Key Resources and Dependencies

-This section is optional if it is proposed to develop a product with a “confirmed business case”.
+This section is optional if you propose to develop a product with a “confirmed business case”.

 To realise our product and deliver the value propositions we confirm that all of the resources are in place.
 The critical resources and dependencies are defined in the following table.

-Table 22.3 Key Resources and Dependencies
+Table 2.3 Key Resources and Dependencies